 - herbal supplements

 - nonsteroidal anti-inflammatory drugs (NSAIDs)

-If you have any questions or concerns about the potassium urine test and how to collect your urine samples, talk with your doctor or nurse.
+If you have any questions or concerns about the potassium urine test or how to collect your urine samples, talk with your doctor or nurse.

-A normal potassium range, or a reference range, for an adult is 25 to 125 milliEquivalents per liter (mEq/L) per day.
-A normal potassium level for a child is 10 to 60 mEq/L. These ranges are only a guide, and actual ranges vary from doctor to doctor and lab to lab.
+A normal potassium range, or reference range, for an adult is 25–125 milliequivalents per liter (mEq/L) per day.
+A normal potassium level for a child is 10–60 mEq/L. These ranges are only a guide, and actual ranges vary from doctor to doctor and lab to lab.
 Your lab report should include a reference range for normal, low, and high potassium levels.
-If it does not, ask your doctor for one, or contact the lab that processed your urine sample to get one.
+If it doesn’t, ask your doctor or lab for one.

-Following a potassium urine test, your doctor may also request a potassium blood test if he or she believes it can help diagnose or detect a problem that the urine test did not detect.
-Your doctor may also use a blood test to confirm a diagnosis.
+Following a potassium urine test, your doctor may also request a potassium blood test if they think it will help confirm a diagnosis or detect something that the urine missed.

 A potassium urine test is a simple, painless test to see if your potassium levels are balanced.
 Having too much or too little potassium in your body can be harmful.
 If left untreated, it can lead to serious health issues.
 If you experience any symptoms of having too little or too much potassium, see your doctor.
 The earlier you detect and diagnose an issue, the better.